7 Reasons To Seek Addiction Treatment

 Eye Movement Desensitization and Reprocessing (EMDR) therapy is designed to treat those who suffer from the emotional aftereffects of traumatic memories.

-Aiming to guide clients toward a renewed space of awareness, EMDR alleviates distress while acknowledging and addressing the trauma that has caused mental, emotional, or physical harm.
-This therapy aims to promote healing, and to create an environment in which clients can feel comfortable discussing their thoughts and feelings.
+Aiming to guide clients toward a renewed space of awareness, EMDR therapy alleviates distress while acknowledging and addressing the trauma that has caused mental, emotional, or physical harm.
+This therapy aims to promote healing and create an environment in which clients can feel comfortable discussing their thoughts and feelings.
 Designed to treat victims of trauma, this technique allows clients to empower their own healing processes through careful guidance and facilitation.